Some groups of mapping classes not realized by diffeomorphisms: The proof of Theorem

-\begin{lem} The image of $\alpha$ is contained in $\CG(S,\z)$. \end{lem} \begin{proof} It is well-known that there is a conformal structure on $\Sigma$ such that $\tau$ is biholomorphic.
+By construction, the quotient surface $S=\Sigma/\langle\tau\rangle$ has genus $h\ge 2$.
+Let $z_1,\ldots,z_k\in S$ be the projection to $S$ of the fixed points of $\tau$ and set $\z=\{z_1,\ldots,z_k\}$.
+Every $f\in\Diff_+(\Sigma)$ which commutes with $\tau$ induces a homeomorphism of $(S,\z)$.
+This gives a homomorphism whose kernel is the cyclic group generated by $\tau$.
+Let $C(\tau,\z)$ be the finite index subgroup of $C(\tau)$ consisting of those diffeomorphisms which commute with $\tau$ and fix each of its fixed points.
+The key fact, and the reason we require $\tau$ to have order 3, is the following lemma: \begin{lem} The image of $C(\tau,\z)$ under $\alpha$ is contained in $\CG(S,\z)$. \end{lem} \begin{proof} It is well-known that there is a conformal structure on $\Sigma$ such that $\tau$ is biholomorphic.
 In particular, if $x$ is one of the fixed points of $\tau$ we can find coordinates $\zeta$ around $x$ such that $\tau(\zeta)=\omega\cdot\zeta$ where $\omega$ is a primitive third root of unity.
-Since $\omega$ has order $3$ we deduce from this that every differentiable $f\colon\Sigma\to\Sigma$ which commutes with $\tau$ fixes $x$ and that its differential is complex differentiable.
-This implies that the induced map $S\to S$ is also differentiable at the projection of $x$, whether it is $z_1$ or $z_2$.
-This concludes the proof of the lemma. \end{proof}
+Every differentiable $f\colon\Sigma\to\Sigma$ which fixes $x$ and commutes with $\tau$ has differential satisfying $df_x\cdot\omega=\omega\cdot df_x$.
+Since $\omega$ has order $3$, the elements $1$ and $\omega$ span $\BC$ as a real vector space.
+Since $df_x$ commutes with multiplication by each, $df_x$ is complex differentiable.
+This implies that the induced map $S\to S$ is also differentiable at the projection of $x$.
+This concludes the proof of the lemma.
+Note that we could not have concluded that $df_x$ is complex differentiable if $\omega$ instead had order 2, since any linear map commutes with $-1$. \end{proof}